 Practical and classic – those are the associated features with grey and taupe, and for the right reasons.
 They sort of make you feel like you want to sit and watch a Netflix movie while having some popcorn, don’t they?

 Practically, if you decided to go for a grey sofa, everyone would tell you that it’s time to complement it with a cooler-toned colour scheme, but we’d beg to differ.
 The subtle shades of brown included in taupe make for the ultimate warm environment, so we’d definitely recommend taupe for any side tables, chairs, and others.
+Why not check out our 5 inspiring ideas for grey living room furniture.

 Also, the same would work if you went for a taupe sofa instead!
 That’s just how well these two colours blend together.
 But for the walls, curtains, and throw pillows or cushions, plain white would be your go-to!